Measuring disability for the Equality Act 2010 harmonisation guidance

 This list is correct, using the latest published questionnaire, at February 2021.

-Northern Ireland has also recommended that their proposed question will not change from the 2011 Census.
+Northern Ireland also used the same question as the 2011 Census.

-This means that data from the census in Scotland and Northern Ireland will not be comparable with the Census in England and Wales.
+This means that data from the census in Scotland and Northern Ireland is not comparable with the Census in England and Wales.
 They will be comparable with each other.

 - 2021 Census Questionnaire – England